grace-notes/website/contents/topics/saul.md

 ---
 title: "Saul"
 pdf: "saul.pdf"
-description: "Saul - [PDF] The son of Kish of the tribe of Benjamin, the first king of Israel.
+description: "Saul -  The son of Kish of the tribe of Benjamin, the first king of Israel.
 [FEB 13]"
 template: lesson.jade
 ---